How To Learn Wi-Fi

 Receiver

-Check this paper Performance Assessment of IEEE 802.11p with an Open Source SDR-Based Prototype for the receiver design, including time synchronization, frequency offest estimation, channel estimation, etc.
+- Paper Performance Assessment of IEEE 802.11p with an Open Source SDR-Based Prototype , which explains receiver algorithms design, including time synchronization, frequency offest estimation, channel estimation, etc.

 2. Matlab Simulation